AIM AND SCOPE

 with journals’s reference system based on Chicago Manual of Style.

-● Copyright Transfer Form (will only be sent after the article has been accepted for publication)
+● Copyright Agreement Form (will only be sent after the article has been accepted for publication)

 ● Permission for non-published material